MicrosoftDocs/windows-dev-docs/hub/includes/store/msix/market-selection.md

+The Microsoft Store reaches customers in over 200 countries and regions around the world.
+You can choose the markets in which you'd like to offer your app, with the option to customize many [pricing and availability](../../../apps/publish/publish-your-app/price-and-availability.md) features per market or per group of markets.

+For info to help make your app suitable for customers around the world, see [Guidelines for globalization](../../../apps/design/globalizing/guidelines-and-checklist-for-globalizing-your-app.md) and [Make your app localizable](../../../apps/design/globalizing/prepare-your-app-for-localization.md).

 ## Markets

 By default, we'll offer your app in all possible markets, including any future markets that we may add later, at its base price.